Sooner or later, every realtor will encounter a property involved in a bankruptcy case.

 Most courts are receptive to the debtor avoiding a lien impairing an exemption after the bankruptcy case is closed.
 The analysis is based on the value of the property, the balances of senior liens, and the lien to be avoided, as of the date of the bankruptcy filing.

-Another scenario involves liens were avoided in bankruptcy but the order that was entered in the bankruptcy court doesn’t appear in the public record.
+Another scenario involves liens were avoided in bankruptcy but the order entered in the bankruptcy court doesn’t appear in the public record.
+Anyone can request (and pay for) a certified copy of the order avoiding a lien.

 Know the bankruptcy neighborhood